PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Truth is, there aren’t many NBA No. 1 draft choices that pass through Redlands.
 Not just a No. 1 draft pick.
 We’re talking No. 1 overall.

-“This school was founded in 1979 with 71 students, said Russell, “and a credit card.”
+“This school,” Russell told me, referring to SCAD, “was founded in 1979 with 71 students … and a credit card.”

-By 1998, it had grown to a campus of 4,000 students.
+By 1998, that campus had grown to 4,000 students.

 Cazzie Russell